RockoonTechnologies/PadCom/README.md

 # Troubleshooting (PadCom)

-*I installed the program but on boot the program is static and is a frozen grey window*
+*I installed the program but on boot the program is static and is a frozen grey window, like my soul*

    This can be a number of reasons.
 Make sure java is installed and you have the correct version for your architecture.